abyssDS/sfmlWiki/SourceRichText.md

 # A RichText class

-[sfe::RichText](https://github.com/Skyrpex/RichText) is an expansion created by Panithadrum (aka Skyrpex) and updated to the lasted SFML version by eXpl0it3r.
+[sfe::RichText](https://github.com/Skyrpex/RichText) is an expansion created by Panithadrum (aka Skyrpex) and updated to the latest SFML version by eXpl0it3r.
 The point is to have something like sf::Text but with the power of having differente styles in it.

 Be careful, '\n' characters are not supported.
 You can use it, but you will see visual errors! (try it)